 Age of Consent

 |Under South Carolina Code of Laws 16-3-655, the age of consent is 16 years of age.

 Although state authorities are generally hesitant to prosecute what happens in a private space, South Carolina law does prohibit public indecency and some private acts, as well.

 These laws outlaw everything from flashing and public sex to even non-public lewdness, “house[s] of ill fame," and bawdyhouse[s]."
 The indecent exposure statute does have specific language protecting a mother's right to breastfeed a child in any place the mother has a right to be.
 There are also penalties for knowingly exposing others to the Human Immunodeficiency Virus (HIV).

 South Carolina Prohibited Consensual Sexual Activity Laws: Related Resources

 As noted above, state sex laws can evolve along with our social attitudes regarding sex.
 For more articles and resources on this topic, you can also visit FindLaw's Sex Crimes section.
-If you have been charged with a sex crime or if would like legal assistance with a sex crime matter, you can contact an South Carolina criminal defense attorney.
+If you have been charged with a sex crime or if you need legal assistance with a sex crime matter, you can contact a South Carolina criminal defense attorney.